 The most important part of any SEO strategy is to build high-quality backlinks.
 Backlinks are important for your search engine rankings, visibility, and site traffic.
 However, the quality of those links is also important.
 They can be a considerable threat if not managed.
 This is because Google enforces strict sanctions and penalties.
 This is why you should take care of your backlinks strategy.
 You should also make informed decisions about them or hire professional help to manage them for you.
 So knowing what types of inbound links trigger a Google penalty is important.
+This will save you a lot of trouble both in 2022 and the upcoming 2023.

 While building your SEO strategy you also build up your backlink profile.
 This is a set of both inbound and outbound links leading from or to your website.
 The key is to create a natural backlink profile.
 This means that you provide website content that is interesting and important to people so that they are inclined to link it or share it.
 At the same time, you are also linking to quality and relevant content on other sites.
 In this way, linking occurs naturally increasing the value of your website and increasing its popularity and rank.
 However, your backing profile can get corrupted and can get labeled unnatural.